dita-semia/dita-semia-resolver/README.md

 ## Syntax (short version)
-Just add an xslt-conref attribute to your element and put an URL to the xslt script in it.
-The rott element of the result needs to have the same name as the element containing the xslt-conref attribute.
+Just add an xcr:xsl attribute (namespace http://www.dita-semia.org/xslt-conref) to your element and put an URL to the xslt script in it.
+The root element of the result needs to have the same or a base class class  as the element containing the xcr:xsl attribute.
 You can use absolute and reletive URLs as well as URNs previously registered with catalogs.

 ## Installation in oXygen
 To make oXygen resolve your xslt-conrefs you have to configure a reference resolver.
-This requires you to download the repository dita-semia/JavaBase as well.
-The easiest way to get started is by downloading the file DitaSemiaXsltConref.zip from the latest [release](https://github.com/dita-semia/XsltConref/releases).

-### Using the provided custom framework
-The repository includes a framework with hhis reference resolver already configured in the framework folder.
-To make oXygen use this you have to add the XsltConref folder to the "Locations Preferences" and restart oXygen afterwards.
+The easiest way is to use the frameworks that comes with this plugin: dita-semia and dita-semia-map.
+They are located in the folder org.dita-semia.resolver\oxygen-framework.
+To let oxygen find these you have to add the folder org.dita-semia.resolver to the custom locations.
-Now you should find the new document types "DITA with XSLT-Conref support" and "DITA MAP with XSLT-Conref support" and be able to run the samples.

-### Adapting your own custom framework
-First you have to add the files DitaSemiaJavaBase.jar and DitaSemiaXsltConref.jar to the class path of your extension.
-Then you can explicitly set the class OxygenXsltConrefResolver as reference resolver.
-If you have already a custom reference resolver configured you will have to merge the sources...

-## Installation in DITA-OT
-Not done yet.

-## Samples
-The samples are located in a dedicated samples folder.
-There is an oXygen project as well which additionally provides a transformation scenario that resolves the xslt-conrefs on xml level and returns the result.
-Furthermore there's a DITA map containing all existing samples.
-Displaying it with resolved topics is the fasted way to get an overview of all the capabilities.

-### adding-default-attr
-This folder contains a single sample with multiple xslt-conrefs demonstrating the different ways you can use to generate the required default attributes (esp. @class):
-- explicitly.xsl: Just add them explicitly when creating an element.
-- by-validation.xsl: Using a schema-aware transformer and importing your schema you can use @xsl:validate.
-(This only works when your schema is in xsd format.)
-- by-type.xsl: Using a schema-aware transformer and importing your schema you can use @xsl:type.
-(This only works when your schema is in xsd format.)
-- by-xsd-schema.xsl: You can use @xsi:noNamespaceSchemaLocation in your root element.
-The attributes will be generated when reparsing your result.
-- by-rng-schema.xsl: You can use <?xml-model href="..." ...?> in your result document.
-The attributes will be generated when reparsing your result.

-### local-toc
-This sample consists of a reference topic containing child reference topics.
-The xslt-conref generates an overview of the child topics as unordered list with their titles, their short descriptions and a cross reference.
+More information can be found in the (preliminary) documentation dita-semia.pdf of the [lastes release](https://github.com/dita-semia/XsltConref/releases/latest).

 ## Compiling
-To compile it with eclipse you have to set the variable OXYGENXML locating the oXyen installation folder (e.g. "C:/Program Files/Oxygen XML Editor").
+To compile it with eclipse you have to set the variables OXYGENXML(locating the oXyen installation folder, e.g. "C:/Program Files/Oxygen XML Editor") and DITAOT (locating your dita-of folder, e.g. "C:/Development/dita-ot").
 This needs to be done twice:
 - Ecplipse Path variable: Window -> Preferences -> Java -> Build Path -> Classpath Variables
 - For the Ant Builder: Window -> Preferences -> Ant -> Runtime -> Properties
-Additionally you need an Eclipse Path variable DITA_SEMIA with the root folder of your sources, containing the folder JavaBase.